Program Purpose: Climate Resilience for Watersheds, Nature and People

 Details of the Climate Solutions University program and examples of completed adaptation plans are available through our partner’s website, the Model Forest Policy Program, at www.mfpp.org/csu.

-For more information on the connections between changing climate conditions and water resources:
+Click below for more information on the connections between changing climate conditions and water resources: